ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    Finally, as discussed in {{scope-format}}, the authorization information included in the Authorization Request or specified by the AS might also include permissions for the same Client as a user of an OSCORE group, i.e., as an actual group member or an external signature verifier.
 As per {{scope-format}}, such authorization information is expressed by "user scope entries", whose format and processing is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{RFC9202}} and {{RFC9203}}.
+3. The Administrator transfers authentication and authorization information to the Group Manager through the uploading of the access token, according to the profile of ACE used, such as {{RFC9202}} and {{RFC9203}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any administrative operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC9147}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

-4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
+4. Consistently with what is allowed by the authorization information in the access token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
 These include retrieving a list of existing OSCORE groups, creating new OSCORE groups, retrieving and changing OSCORE group configurations, and removing OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

-   Upon receiving a request from the Administrator targeting the group-collection resource or a group-configuration resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator, and that the Access Token includes at least one admin scope entry.
+   Upon receiving a request from the Administrator targeting the group-collection resource or a group-configuration resource, the Group Manager MUST check that it is storing a valid access token for that Administrator, and that the access token includes at least one admin scope entry.
 If this is not the case, the Group Manager MUST reply with a 4.01 (Unauthorized) error response.

-   If the request targets the group-collection resource for creating a new group with name GROUPNAME or it targets the group-configuration resource associated with an existing group with name GROUPNAME, then the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token: i) expresses authorization information through scope entries as defined in {{scope-format}}; and ii) specifically includes a scope entry where:
+   If the request targets the group-collection resource for creating a new group with name GROUPNAME or it targets the group-configuration resource associated with an existing group with name GROUPNAME, then the Group Manager MUST check that it is storing a valid access token for that Administrator, such that the 'scope' claim specified in the access token: i) expresses authorization information through scope entries as defined in {{scope-format}}; and ii) specifically includes a scope entry where:

    * The group name GROUPNAME matches with the pattern specified by the "Toid" of the scope entry; and

-   * The permission set specified by the "Tperm" of the scope entry allows the Administrator to perform the requested administrative operation on the targeted group-configuration resource.
+   * The permission set specified by the "Tperm" of the scope entry allows the Administrator to perform the requested administrative operation on the targeted resource.

    Note that the checks defined above only consider scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}, while the alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.

    Further detailed checks to perform are defined separately for each operation at the Group Manager, when specified in {{interactions}}.

-   In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
-This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of RFC9200}}, in which case the Content-Format MUST be set to application/ace+cbor (i.e., ID: 19).
+   In case the Group Manager stores a valid access token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of RFC9200}}, in which case the Content-Format MUST be set to "application/ace+cbor" (i.e., ID: 19).

    If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the Group Manager MUST reply with a 4.00 (Bad Request) error response.